 Practical nursing offers employment in many health care settings.
-Long-term care, physicians' offices, home care, hospitals and clinics provide opportunities for the practical nurse to administer care to a variety of clients.
+Long-term care, physicians' offices, home care, hospitals, and clinics provide opportunities for the practical nurse to administer care to a variety of clients.

 Note: This program requires prerequisite coursework and selective admissions approval.

-(Major Code 366A/368A; CIP Code 51.3901)
+(Major Code 367A full-time/367B part-time; CIP Code 51.3901)

 Practical Nursing (LPN) Program web page

-Program Outcomes
+Program Learning Outcomes

 Johnson County Community College (JCCC) is committed to offering high-quality affordable programs that focus on developing knowledge and skills conducive to life-long learning.
 Both the General Education Student Learning Outcomes and Institutional Learning Outcomes convey JCCC's approach to programmatic outcomes.
 Additionally, students who successfully complete the Practical Nursing (LPN) Certificate from JCCC will be able to: